-Your history puts you at a higher-than-normal reproductive immunology risk.
-Here is what you need to know.
+Your history puts you at a higher-than-normal reproductive immunology risk

-Your immune system is there to protect you from all strange organisms that might invade you, such as viruses and bacteria.
-The embryo is 50% from the father and as such, it is a stranger to your immune system.
+Your immune system protects you from all strange organisms that might invade you, such as viruses and bacteria.
+The embryo is 50% from the father, and as such, it is a stranger to your immune system.
 We call the embryo a semi-allograft for this reason.
 The immune system does not like allografts and tries to reject them, very much like a transplanted kidney.

-Unfortunately, autoimmunity is rising, and currently, at least 20% of the general population suffers from some form of autoimmune disease.
-Autoimmunity is the result of a deregulated immune system that is out of balance and cannot perform its job.
-Further, the immune system attacks the patient’s own tissues and of course, attacks the embryo and causes either implantation failure, pregnancy loss, or pregnancy complications later in pregnancy (pre-eclampsia, IUGR, fetal demise, preterm birth, etc.).
+Unfortunately, autoimmunity is rising; at least 20% of the general population suffers from autoimmune disease—autoimmunity results from a deregulated immune system that is out of balance and cannot perform its job.
+Further, the immune system attacks the patient’s tissues and attacks the embryo and causes implantation failure, pregnancy loss, or pregnancy complications later in pregnancy (pre-eclampsia, IUGR, fetal demise, preterm birth, etc.).
 Vitamin D deficiency, exposure to genetically modified foods and products, environmental pollution, and exposure to toxic substances can cause autoimmunity.

 Autoimmunity during a woman’s reproductive age can cause the following: